-In 2014, Blake started racing at F1 Boston in Braintree, Massachusetts.
+In 2014, Blake started racing at X1 Boston in Braintree, Massachusetts.
 There he was a member of their Junior Racing League where he raced regularly on both their indoor and outdoor tracks.
 Blake won numerous trophies in the F1 Junior League and took the gold for the league championship in April of 2017.
 Blake still keeps his skills sharp at the newly renamed X1 on the off season.
 For more info on indoor karting in Massachusetts visit www.X1Boston.com or Pioneer Valley Karting

 In 2016, Blake decided it was time to take the next step in his racing career.
 After several years of saving, Blake bought and assembled his own kart with help from the crew at CF Motorsports in the spring of 2016.
 After weeks of work at the CF shop Blake's #1 Kart was race-ready for his first F1 Club race on June 4th, 2016.

 Check out Blake's time-lapse videos of his kart-building process in spring of 2016 below.